Sent M'Ahesa: Biography

-The Greek writer Nikos Kazantzakis thus described the show she attended in Berlin in 1923ː "I think it was one of the most beautiful pleasures of my life.
+The Greek writer Nikos Kazantzakis described the show he attended in Berlin in 1923ː "I think it was one of the most beautiful pleasures of my life.
 She danced Indian religious dances and savage funerals.
 In addition, an amazing religious dance with masks".

 Kurt Joos, co-founder of the Folkwang School in Essen, met Sent M'Ahesa in the winter of 1920/21 in Stuttgart, and described her dance as "archaeological".

-The costumes she wore were self-made; they typically consisted of loose, North African "harem" trousers, a headdress, a draped beaded bra, and a cloak-like fabric extended down the back; stacked bracelets, shiny jewels, feathers, large earrings.
+The costumes she wore were self-made; they typically consisted of loose, North African "harem" trousers, a headdress, a draped beaded bra, and a cloak-like fabric extending down her back.
+She also wore stacked bracelets, shiny jewels, feathers, and large earrings.
 Apparently belonging to eras of the past, some items of clothing were in line with the most fashionable trends.
 French designer Paul Poiret produced harem pants similar to those worn by Sent M'Ahesa for upper-class women.

-In many dances she did not use all the possibilities offered by the available space, but reproduced two-dimensional frontal or profile poses, her head to the side, moving sideways in front of a tapestry or a monochromatic curtain, a flattened movement that seemed to be taken "from ancient sculptural reliefs seen in the Berlin museum.".
+In many dances she did not use all the possibilities offered by the available space, but reproduced two-dimensional frontal or profile poses, her head to the side, moving sideways in front of a tapestry or a monochromatic curtain, a flattened movement that seemed to be taken "from ancient sculptural reliefs seen in the Berlin museum."

 She appeared on stage with an ochre color spread all over her body; to wash herself after the performance, as there were yet no showers in the theater dressing rooms, she always traveled with her rubber bathtub.

 Until the mid-1920s she enjoyed considerable fame, combining "eccentricity and exoticism".

 In 1932 she unexpectedly ended her career as a dancer and moved to Sweden, her family's country of origin.
 She embarked on a career as a translator and worked as a journalist for the Frankfurter Allgemeine Zeitung and Atlantis magazine.

 She died in Stockholm on 19 November 1970.